markuman/scaling-fortnight/README.md

 But take care:
 When you initialize a number of endpoints, you can add all with value 0.
-But when you re-scaling and append new endpoints, you have to
+But when you're re-scaling and appending new endpoints, you have to

 * use the value of the lowest existing element (endpoint) `ZRANGE ENDPOINT 0 0 withscores`
 * or reset all element values to zero